Returns + Exchanges

 Return for Exchange

 This is usually the most common way to find your perfect piece.
 I accept exchanges for most pieces, reach out and we can work on a plan.
-I like to help find people their perfect piece, but also have had some interactions that have let me know this policy can get abused, so please limit your piece exchanges to 2 exchanges.
-Shipping charges will be assed on a case by case basis, and excess fees have to be paid by customers.
+I like to help find people their perfect piece, but also have had some interactions that have let me know this policy can get abused, so please limit your piece exchanges to 2 pieces, within 30 days of original purchase.
+Shipping charges will be assessed on a case by case basis, and excess fees have to be paid by customers.

 All 'Sale' item sales are final.
 Many pieces in the studio sale have quirks, and I try to disclose these character irregularities, however no returns or exchanges on sale items.